edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 !!! example "Creating an example user"
-    Use secrets-config to add a user `example` (note: always specify `--useRootToken` for the snap deployment of EdgeX):
+    Use `secrets-config` to add an `example` user (note: always specify `--useRootToken` for the snap deployment of EdgeX):
     ```bash
-    edgexfoundry.secrets-config proxy adduser --user example --useRootToken
+    sudo edgexfoundry.secrets-config proxy adduser --user example --useRootToken
     ```
     On success, the above command prints a JSON object containing `username` and `password` fields.
     If the "adduser" command is run multiple times,